maidsafe/temp_safe_network/README.md

 #### Cat

-The `cat` command is probably the more straight forward command, it allows users to fetch data from the Network using a URL, and render it according to the type of data being fetched:
+The `cat` command is probably the most straight forward command, it allows users to fetch data from the Network using a URL, and render it according to the type of data being fetched:
 ```shell
 $ safe cat safe://<XOR-URL>
 ```